Asymptotic control theory for a system of linear oscillators: Motion under the basic control

-All the other terms are linear functions of $V$ with coefficients bounded outside any neighborhood of zero.
-This implies in fact that $w=(gV,V)=g_{kl}v_lv_k$ is a kind of quadratic Lyapunov function:
+{\bf IV.
+Differential inequalities.} All the other terms are linear functions of $V$ with coefficients bounded outside any neighborhood of zero.
+This implies that $w=(gV,V)=g_{kl}v_lv_k$ is a kind of quadratic Lyapunov function:

 where $L$ is a function uniformly bounded outside any neighborhood of zero, $W=|V|^2=\sum v_k^2$.
-Since the matrix $g=\rho\alpha$ is not strictly positive definite, $W$ cannot be estimated via $w$, and the Lyapunov equation (\ref{Lyapunov_ODE_k}) is insufficient for establishing an a priori bound for $w$, not to mention $W$.
-Still, we can use the estimate
+Since the matrix $g=\rho\alpha$ is not strictly positive definite, $W$ cannot be estimated via $w$, and equation (\ref{Lyapunov_ODE_k}) is insufficient for establishing an a priori bound for $w$, not to mention $W$.
+Nonetheless, we can use the estimate

 where $C$ is a positive function bounded outside any neighborhood of zero.
 The bound holds because the kernel of the matrix $g(x)$ is the one-dimensional subspace of the phase space, generated by $x$.
-In view of bound (\ref{bound_g}) we have to find an estimate for $z=\sum x_kv_k=Ev,$ where $E$ is the Euler operator $Ev=\sum x_k\frac{\partial v}{\partial x_k} $.
-By applying the Euler operator to equation (\ref{transport_ODE_k}) we obtain:
+In view of equation (\ref{bound_g}), we have to find an estimate for $z=\sum x_kv_k=Ev,$ where $E$ is the Euler operator $Ev=\sum x_k\frac{\partial v}{\partial x_k} $.
+By applying the Euler operator to equation (\ref{transport_ODE_k}), we obtain: